 - If your highest quarterly earnings are more than $5,229.98, your weekly benefit amount is approximately 60 percent of your earnings.

 For an estimate of your WBA, based on your highest reported quarterly earnings, refer to the Disability Insurance (DI) and Paid Family Leave (PFL) Weekly Benefits Amounts (DE 2588) or the Disability Insurance (DI) and Paid Family Leave (PFL) Weekly Benefit Amounts in Dollar Increments (DE 2589).

-To calculate your approximate WBA, use the PFL Weekly Benefits Calculator.
-The PFL Benefits Calculator may be used for both PFL and DI claims.
+To calculate your approximate WBA, use the Disability Insurance and Paid Family Leave Weekly Benefits Calculator.

 What Affects Your Payments

 Under certain circumstances, you may not be eligible for a period of your DI claim or you may be entitled only to partial benefits.
 All income types must be reported to the EDD even though they may not always affect your benefits.
 The EDD will determine if benefits must be reduced.
 In addition, your benefits may be reduced because of a prior Unemployment Insurance, PFL, or DI overpayment or for delinquent court-ordered child or spousal support payments.
 To avoid overpayment, penalties, and a false statement disqualification you must report all your income to the EDD.

 If you have exhausted your available SDI benefits but your disability is continuing, you may want to consider applying for disability benefits through Social Security.

 For more information about what can affect your payments, visit the following links: